alireza768/Bearing-Dataset/README.md

 # Conrod-Bearing Dataset

 - collected from the top view of a 4-cylinder EF7 engine block
-- engine block contains four conrod-bearings
+- engine block contains four moving bearings
 - contains 2000 images in 16 classes
 - image resolution has been set to 3280×2460
 - Invalve all wrong assembly of conrod-bearing